 Contingency Planning For Labor ShortagesAnother trend that is quickly impacting the manufacturing and skilled trades field is the rebalancing of the manufacturing market, according to The Wall Street Journal.
 While there's a positive aspect of this market direction, where American companies are increasingly investing resources in bringing manufacturing back to the US and pulling away from outsourcing and foreign production, it is also expected that prices will rise somewhat in response.

 One hiring expert quoted by the news source was quick to point out that this doesn't indicate a major sea change in manufacturing itself.
 However, between increasing labor needs and decreasing resources, business continuity planning focused on labor will be even more mission-critical in order to reduce uncertainties that may result.

 Considering its growing importance, a business continuity plan must make potential skills gaps that can negatively impact the business a priority, especially those that deal with manufacturing or skilled trades.
 Consultants are beginning to address employment levels as a path to gain competitive advantage, and adding offerings that help client companies develop continuity strategies that address maintaining production goals in light of these negative trends.

 Budget and customer expectations must also be considered.
-Disruptions due to shortfalls in skilled labor can hurt the bottom line and shareholder value.
-It is therefore in the best interest of the business to invest in and have contingency plans in place so at the first sign of any shortfalls in skilled labor, there is a process that can be implemented as seamlessly and quickly as possible.
+Disruptions due to shortfalls in skilled labor can hurt the bottom line and shareholder value, as can high turnover from local staffing agencies.
+It is in the best interest of the business to invest in and have contingency plans in place so at the first sign of any shortfalls in skilled labor, there is a process that can be implemented as seamlessly and quickly as possible.